lars-frogner/Backstaff/README.md

 ## Features

 The code consists of a core API as well as a set of optional features, some of which are included by default.
 You can specify additional features by adding the `--features` option to `cargo install` or `cargo build`, e.g. `cargo build --features=tracing,hdf5`.
-The `--no-default-features` flag can be used to disable the default features, and the `--all-features` flag can be use to include all features.
+The `--no-default-features` flag can be used to disable the default features, and the `--all-features` flag can be used to include all features.

 Currently the available features are:
 * `cli`: A module exposing a command line interface (CLI) for applying the various tools in the library.
 This feature is included by default, but can be disabled if you only want to use the API.